 Incorporate branding, images and other visual elements that bring life to the numbers — remember, you want your board and investors to be excited about the information you are presenting and look forward to the company’s prospects.
 If you’re not affluent in brand design standards, put together the framework of your board package and consult your marketing or design team for assistance.
 A little design love can go a long way.

 Having to create a board package can be a time-consuming, error-filled process.
 There are countless metrics to calculate, charts that need to be created and strategies to outline.
 It will require both project management and cross-functional collaboration skills to pull together all of the necessary information.

 That said, you can set yourself up for success by automating the production of financial reports.

 FP&A Software, like the FutureView Platform, centralizes financial and operational data from your ERP, CRM and other systems through direct integrations (which can be set up for you).

 These integrations are dynamic, so information is updated in real time, with an ongoing synchronization.
 Board report packages can be configured for you, without manual data aggregation and exported directly from the Platform.
-If saving time and ensuring accuracy are on your shortlist, reach out to us and request a demo of our Platform, we’d be happy to help.
+If saving time and ensuring accuracy are on your shortlist, reach out to us, we’d be happy to help.